-“Has the takeover of the new territory encountered a lot of difficulty?”
+“Has the takeover of the new territory encountered much difficulty?”

-“The Morrows were more heavily armed and prepared than we had hoped or expected.
-They may have managed their territory in a way I wouldn’t, but they weren’t completely foolish.
-It is impossible to conceal all signs of a large operation like what we executed, with so many people and moving pieces.
-Not with our limited resources and timeframe, at least.
+“The Morrows may have managed their territory in a way I wouldn’t, but they weren’t completely foolish.
+They were more heavily armed and prepared than we had hoped or expected.
+It is difficult to conceal all signs of an operation with so many people and moving pieces.
 Nevertheless, it did not go as horribly as it could have.
-A few of our people died, and a few more were severely injured, but not many.
+A few of our people died, more were severely injured.
 We managed to capture a large percentage of the Morrows.
-There was more property and collateral damage than I had hoped for, by far, but we mitigated it as well as we could, and are making basic aid available to those who need it—food, minor healing, and a place to sleep.
+We mitigated the collateral damage as well as we could and are making basic aid available to those who need it—food, minor healing, and a place to sleep.

-“It will take us a while to consolidate all our gains, but we immediately gained a large sum of coin, consumable resources like artifacts and components, and income producing businesses, both legal and illegal.
+“It will take us some time to consolidate all our gains, but we immediately secured a large sum of coin, consumable resources like artifacts and components, and income producing businesses, both legal and illegal.
 Some of those businesses might not be as profitable under our control—I am unwilling to force anyone into prostitution or a fighting arena, for instance—but it should still help with our liquidity.
-When I’ve finished with the captured Morrows, the funding issue should have taken a sharp turn for the better, and we will be able to focus on solidifying our hold on the area.
-I expect there to be a fairly long period of upheaval as we bring the new territory in line with the original standards of the Verdant Stag.
+I expect there to be a fairly long period of upheaval as we bring the new territory in line with the standards of the Verdant Stag.
 I’m hoping to turn several of the buildings into textile factories, but I’m waiting on Lord Gervin to officially accept my request for a textile sub-commission, since their Family legally has domain over the industry.
-Once I have that, I will be able to very quickly create a lot of jobs.
-Oh!
-And we already have a couple new thaumaturges to help, including a whole alchemical workshop and the brewers, so there should be less pressure on you and the handful of others we were relying on.”
+Once I have that, I will be able to very quickly create jobs.
+And we already have a few new thaumaturges to help, including a whole alchemical workshop and the brewers, so there should be less pressure on you and the handful of others we were relying on.”

 “But I can still brew for the Verdant Stag, right?”

-“Of course, though what items we’re in need of might vary.
+“Of course.
 We will always have some sort of work for a thaumaturge.
 There aren’t nearly enough of you.
 Also…” he said, raising a finger and leaning to rummage in one of his desk drawers.
 “Here is a small bonus for your performance during the battle.
-If the reports are correct, you fought and captured a handful of Morrows who were threatening the healing station, which was not part of your job description.
+The report I received stated that you fought and captured a handful of Morrows who were threatening the healing station, which was not part of your job description.
 It’s a bounty, plus your fee for doing the Verdant Stag’s purchasing at the previous underground meeting.
-I would have given it to you before, but…” he shrugged pointedly.
+I would have given it to you before, but…” He shrugged pointedly.

 “Oh.
 Thank you.”
 The small purse held fourteen gold.
 Four for the meeting, ten for the bounty.

-She considered asking him to put the coin toward her debt, but decided against it.
-There was something to be said for maintaining a reasonable emergency fund.
-Taking a bracing breath, Sebastien said, “I’d like to give you my report on what happened that night now.”
+Sebastien decided not to put the extra coin toward her debt.
+It would instead help her maintain a reasonable emergency fund.
+Taking a bracing breath, she said, “I’d like to give you my report on what happened that night now.”

 “Are you sure?
 You don’t need to talk about it if you’re not ready.”